kevinkarbstein/GenomeXtract/README.md

 ### findClosestGenome

-**This script will automatically download and filter organellar and nuclear genomes from the NCBI database**
+**This script will automatically find the closest available reference genome sequence(s) of a given taxon in NCBI**

 ```
 # basic code: